Denis Noble: The Third Way of Evolution

-Noble has called for an extended evolutionary synthesis, and more controversially a replacement for the modern synthesis.
+Noble has rejected natural selection as the primary mechanism of evolution, contrary to the longstanding consensus of evolutionary biologists, and called for an extended evolutionary synthesis, and a replacement for the modern synthesis known as The Third Way of Evolution (TWE).

 He has argued that from research in epigenetics, acquired characteristics can be inherited and in contrast to the modern synthesis, genetic change is "far from random" and not always gradual.
 He has also claimed that the central dogma of molecular biology has been broken as an "embodiment of the Weismann Barrier", and a new synthesis will integrate research from physiology with evolutionary biology.